jakec-dev/travel-planner-server/README.md

 ## About The Project

 This project is the Travel Planner backend server that's responsible for integrating the Travel Planner frontend app with the MySQL database that persists data.
-It deos this by providing REST API endpoints to allow the frontend app to perform CRUD operations on the database.
+It does this by providing REST API endpoints to allow the frontend app to perform CRUD operations on the database.

 <p align="right">(<a href="#top">back to top</a>)</p>